ArshadChowdhury/ArshadChowdhury/README.md

 - 👯 I'm looking to contribute to exciting projects.
 - 🔭 Currently I'm sharpening my problem solving skills, learning about smart contracts, blockchain & web3.
-- 🌱 Diving deeper into OOP concepts & learning Angular + Nest.
+- 🌱 Diving deeper into Blockchain technology & Web3.
 - 💬 Ask me anything about software design, development, and programming in general!
 - 💰 Open to all kinds of remote work opportunities.
 - 📫 Contact me at **arshadchowdhury46@gmail.com**